RSE-Sheffield/RSE-Sheffield.github.io/README.md

 * Blog posts are located in the `_posts` folder.
 * The file **MUST** be prepended with a date e.g. `2018-01-01-my-article-title.md`, otherwise they won't be picked up.
+* In the **FrontMatter**:
+    * `slug` - The varible MUST be set, this is used to generate the permalink of the post.
+It is done this way to retain backwards compatibility with the old website paths.

 ### Adding images to pages/posts (in Markdown)
 * Images should normally be located in the `/assets/images` folder but you can make subfolders in `assets` or `images` itself to store static resource related to your particular event.